-The Equal Opportunities Commission (EOC) announced a Year 2007 educational initiative today (26 March 2007) by launching a new TV docu-drama series on discriminatory cases, entitled "A Mission for Equal Opportunities" (非常平等任務).
-Co-produced by Radio Television Hong Kong (RTHK), the 6 episodes will be broadcast on TVB Jade channel every Wednesday from 7:00 p.m. to 7:30 p.m. beginning 28 March 2007.
+The Equal Opportunities Commission (EOC) announces a Year 2009 educational initiative today (19 January 2009) by launching a new TV docu-drama series on discriminatory cases, entitled “A Mission for Equal Opportunities” (非常平等任務).
+Co-produced by Radio Television Hong Kong (RTHK), the 6 episodes will be broadcast on TVB Jade channel every Tuesday from 7:00 p.m. to 7:30 p.m. beginning tomorrow, 20 January 2009.

 Some of the episodes in the docu-drama series are based on real life cases.
-The programme will feature analysis of discriminatory acts and legal perspective of equal opportunity issues.
+The programme will feature analyses of discriminatory acts and the legal perspective of equal opportunity issues.

-To gauge public response to the series, EOC officers will man a telephone hotline after each episode from 7:30 p.m. to 8:00 p.m. on every Wednesday, from 28 March 2007 to 2 May 2007.
+To gauge public responses to the series, EOC officers will man a hotline after each episode from 7:30 p.m. to 8:00 p.m. on every Tuesday, from 20 January 2009 to 24 February 2009.
 The public are welcome to call the EOC Hotline at 2511-8211 to air their comments on the programme or ask questions about equal opportunities issues.

-Guests from different ethnic minority groups and celebrities were present at the media conference to promote the launching of the TV series.
+Guests from ethnic minority groups and celebrities were present at the news conference to promote the launching of the TV series.